Gayndah - Mundubbera

 Gayndah - Mundubbera is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Gayndah - Mundubbera, as per the latest Census, 93.2% of dwellings were houses while 6.8% consisted of semi-detached homes, apartments, and other types.
-This compares to Non-Metro Qld's figures of 93.4% houses and 6.6% other dwellings.
-Home ownership in Gayndah - Mundubbera stood at 48.1%, similar to Non-Metro Qld's rate.
-Mortgaged properties accounted for 24.6% and rented dwellings made up 27.3%.
-The median monthly mortgage repayment was $1,083, matching the Non-Metro Qld average.
-However, the median weekly rent in Gayndah - Mundubbera was $215 compared to Non-Metro Qld's $230.
-Nationally, mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Gayndah - Mundubbera, as per the latest Census, 93.2% of dwellings were houses, with the remaining 6.8% being semi-detached, apartments, or other types.
+This is similar to Non-Metro Qld's figures of 93.4% houses and 6.6% other dwellings.
+Home ownership in Gayndah - Mundubbera stood at 48.1%, with mortgaged dwellings at 24.6% and rented ones at 27.3%.
+The median monthly mortgage repayment was $1,083, aligning with Non-Metro Qld's average, while the median weekly rent was $215, compared to Non-Metro Qld's $230.
+Nationally, Gayndah - Mundubbera's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing